 Families coming from non-BUSD schools must enroll in the District before they can make learning community or course requests.
 Enrollment is a two-part process: enrollment and school registration.
 Following enrollment with this district, students may register for classes and learning communities.

 Step 1.
-Winter Information Night (Date: Feb.
-12th, 7-9pm): All incoming families should plan on attending: Currently enrolled in the BUSD and new to the BUSD.
+Winter Information Night (Date to be determined: Feb.
+2015, 7-9pm): All incoming families should plan on attending: Currently enrolled in the BUSD and new to the BUSD.

 Step 2.
 Enrollment (coming from non BUSD schools only):